-- The Southern Generators believed that the longer term solution to Snowy region congestion would be identified as part of the congestion management regime and consideration of the MCE's Rule change.
-They submitted that the draft Rule determination was inconsistent with MCE policy.
-They also considered that the Commission did not satisfactorily explain its decision to consider the Abolition proposal in terms of long term solutions, and that it was inconsistent in adopting a short term focus in its draft Rule determination; - The South Australian Minister for Energy stated that the outcomes of the MCE region boundary Rule change and CMR should not be pre-empted by ad hoc Rule change proposals; - ESIPC considered that the MCE's Rule change proposal on the reform of regional boundaries and the CMR were the appropriate processes to assess long term solutions to the problems in the Snowy region; - ERM Power similarly suggested that it would be inappropriate for the Commission to make a one-off boundary change prior to developing a sound boundary review framework, particularly given that the options being considered by the Commission were inconsistent with this framework; - International Power expressed the strong view that region boundary change should not be contemplated until the completion of these related processes.
-They contended that the ad hoc approach adopted by the Commission was alarming, created regulatory uncertainty and had the potential to harm current assets and the future investment climate; and - Hydro Tasmania submitted that there is no need to make a change to the NEM regional structure while higher level processes are underway, because there is a working mechanism in place.
-Hydro Tasmania considered that responding to
+- The Southern Generators believed that the longer term solution to Snowy region congestion would be identified as part of the congestion management regime and consideration of the MCE's Rule change.279 They submitted that the draft Rule determination was inconsistent with MCE policy.280 They also considered that the Commission did not satisfactorily explain its decision to consider the Abolition proposal in terms of long term solutions, and that it was inconsistent in adopting a short term focus in its draft Rule determination;281 - The South Australian Minister for Energy stated that the outcomes of the MCE region boundary Rule change and CMR should not be pre-empted by ad hoc Rule change proposals;282 - ESIPC considered that the MCE's Rule change proposal on the reform of regional boundaries and the CMR were the appropriate processes to assess long term solutions to the problems in the Snowy region;283 - ERM Power similarly suggested that it would be inappropriate for the Commission to make a one-off boundary change prior to developing a sound boundary review framework, particularly given that the options being considered by the Commission were inconsistent with this framework;284 - International Power expressed the strong view that region boundary change should not be contemplated until the completion of these related processes.285 They contended that the ad hoc approach adopted by the Commission was alarming, created regulatory uncertainty and had the potential to harm current assets and the future investment climate;286 and

-&lt;sup>278 Macquarie Generation, joint s.99 Abolition; s.95 Southern Generators' Congestion Pricing; and s.95 Split Snowy Region submission, p.8.
+278 Macquarie Generation, joint s.99 Abolition; s.95 Southern Generators' Congestion Pricing; and s.95 Split Snowy Region submission, p.8.

-&lt;sup>279 Southern Generators, s.99 Abolition submission; s.95 Southern Generators' Congestion Pricing submission, p.4.
+279 Southern Generators, s.99 Abolition submission; s.95 Southern Generators' Congestion Pricing submission, p.4.

-&lt;sup>282 SA Minister for Energy, s.99 Abolition submission, p.1.
+282 SA Minister for Energy, s.99 Abolition submission, p.1.